MustafaAbuZaid/srv-front/README.md

 <a href="https://ibb.co/MnRQrSX"><img src="https://i.ibb.co/wyKjVgv/Vehicles-Tracher-Arch.png" alt="Vehicles-Tracher-Arch" border="0"></a>

-Find above the structure that services calling each other, as it displayed in the sketch, the front-end service calling only the authentication service, then the auth servers navigate to the business services to navigate to each dal to the database
+As per above architecture front end server is the only exposed service which get all requests from users then route coming requests to corresponding service.
+As per microservices architecture standards all business services have its ownd DAL to communicate independantly to database.

 ## Technologies

-This project using Nodejs as a backend, Angular as front, MongoDB and for the DevOps, Using Jenkins and Docker
+This project using Nodejs as a backend, Angular as front, and MongoDB as DB engine All servers are created as Dockers containers

 ## Development server

-System is deployed and running on an Azure machine
+System is deployed and running on an Azure machine its connection details will be shared by email

 ## Demo
 <a href="http://40.114.48.59"> Vehicle Tracker

 ## CI/CD

-We are using Jenkins as CI/CD tool over Azure
+used Jenkins as CI/CD tool over Azure
-Jenkins jobs are responsible to call the pipeline script that already exists in the services Jenkinsfile on GitHub Repos

-so the pipeline stages are building the dockers then push to docker hub finally deploy on the Azure server.
+All environment services are deployed using Jenkins' pipeline scripts